Metacognition and Uncertainty Communication in Humans and Large Language Models: Metrics for Assessing the Confidence-Accuracy Relationship

 Several metrics have been used to assess the relationship between confidence and accuracy across both humans and AI systems.
-While these metrics differ across disciplines, with some metrics originating in computer science and others in cognitive science, the metrics reveal two key facets of metacognition, briefly introduced above: \textit{metacognitive calibration} and \textit{metacognitive sensitivity} \citep{fleming2023metacognitive,lee2024metacognitive,zl2025}.
-For visual reference, Figure~\ref{fig:confaccresults} illustrates both concepts, and compares them to empirical results for GPT-3.5 on a multiple-choice question-answering task.
-In this section, we describe these facets in more detail.
+While these metrics differ across disciplines, with some metrics originating in computer science and others in cognitive science, the metrics reveal two key facets of metacognitive ability: \textit{metacognitive sensitivity} and \textit{metacognitive calibration} \citep{fleming2023metacognitive,lee2025metacognitive,zl2025}.
+For visual reference, Figure~\ref{fig:confaccresults} illustrates both concepts, and compares them to empirical results for GPT-3.5 on a multiple-choice question-answering task and GPT-4.1 on a short-answer trivia task.